AJTheGreattt/RenderDoc4J/README.md

 ## API Versioning

-**Warning\:** The `RenderDocAPIVersion` you request may not be available depending on the version of the RenderDoc shared-library file (you may specify).
+**Warning\:** The `RenderDocAPIVersion` you request may not be available depending on the version of the RenderDoc shared library file (you may specify).

-Specifying a `RenderDocAPIVersion` and/or shared-library file for RenderDoc is not a requirement to use this library.
+Specifying a `RenderDocAPIVersion` and/or shared library file for RenderDoc is not a requirement to use this library.

  From the [Official RenderDoc Documentation](https://renderdoc.org/docs/in_application_api.html)\: